Roslyn Packer: Family

 Portrait of Doctor Stephen Hertford Weedon of Wagga Wagga.

-Packer was born Roslyn Redman Weedon in Wagga Wagga, the daughter of Doctor Stephen Hertford Weedon and socialite Phyllis Bragg.
-Packer’s parents were married on Saturday September 1, 1934 at Christ Church of England Cootamundra.
+Packer’s parents were married on Saturday 1 September 1934 at Christ Church of England Cootamundra.
 The reception was held in the Wagga Wagga Town Hall.
 The honeymoon included a trip to Canberra followed by a cruise in Cairns.
 Packer’s mother was a native of Cootamundra, a town within the Riverina region of New South Wales.
 She was an organiser for the Country Women’s Association and followed various sports including hockey, golf and tennis.
 Packer’s father, Stephen Weedon, was born on 15 February 1887 and served in World War I as a medical officer holding the rank of major.
 Stephen Weedon departed Sydney on the HMAT Borda A3 on 17 October 1916.
 From 1923, Stephen Weedon, alongside Doctor Walter Wallace Martin, operated Welwyn Private Hospital on Simmons Street, Wagga Wagga.
 The hospital accommodated approximately 10 patients daily, the hospital was closed in March 1946 and was later sold to the Department of Main Roads on 26 July 1946.
 Stephen Weedon died 27 April 1965 in Double Bay.